kyverno/website/content/en/docs/Writing policies/validate.md

 ### Operators

-Operators in the following support list values as of Kyverno 1.3.6 in addition to scalar values.
+Operators in the following support list values in addition to scalar values.
 Many of these operators also support checking of durations (ex., 12h) and semver (ex., 1.4.1).

 | Operator   | Meaning                   |
 |------------|---------------------------|